-Negligent entrustment attorneys are the legal professionals that handle lawsuits that involve the owners of certain types of property.
-It could be gun that you entrust a mentally ill person with, it could be a school that an administrator trusts a child molester with, or even a private or commercial vehicle. a For example the owner of a motor vehicle, who entrusts another individual with the use of the vehicle for a temporary period of time.
-During this time when the actual owner of the motor vehicle has no use of it, a third party is injured by the vehicle.
+Negligent entrustment attorneys are the legal professionals that handle particular types of lawsuits.
+These are cases that involve the owners consigning certain types of property.
+It could be a gun that you entrust to a mentally ill person.
+Or it could be a school child where an administrator trusts a child molester with kids.
+Sometimes it involves a private or commercial vehicle entrusted to a known reckless person.

-- Actual Knowledge: Using this theory the plaintiff will need to show that the owner of the property entrusted the vehicle to an individual they actually knew was unable to operate the motor vehicle safely.
-In order to prove this the person that the owner gave the vehicle to temporarily would have been an individual that has a mental capacity issue preventing them from operating a vehicle safely, is inexperienced or has a poor driving record.
+- Actual Knowledge: Using this theory the plaintiff will need to show proof.
+So it had to be to an individual they knew unable to operate the motor vehicle safely.
+To prove this, it had to be a temporary loan.
+But the plaintiff must show the individual had a mental capacity issue.
+So it had to be something preventing them from operating a vehicle safely.
+But it could also be proof the driver was inexperienced or had a poor driving record.

-- Constructive Knowledge: This theory does not require the owner of the vehicle to have prior knowledge of the reckless or careless tendencies of the person they loan their automobile.
-Instead this focuses on whether the owner at the time of entrustment knew of specific instances of carelessness or recklessness by the driver they loan their vehicle to or if it is a commonly known fact in the community.
-When this is proven the owner may then be held liable for negligent entrustment.
+- Constructive Knowledge: This theory does not require the vehicle owner to have prior knowledge.
+So direct, particular notice of reckless or careless tendencies is not mandatory.
+Instead, this focuses on if it is a commonly known fact in the community.
+When this gets proven, the owner may then still become liable for giving over the car.

-The personal injury advocate will be able to evaluate the circumstances of the accident and determine if the actual owner can be held liable under negligent entrustment legal requirements, when they have temporarily lent their vehicle to another individual.
+The personal injury advocate will be able to evaluate the circumstances of the accident.
+Next, they can determine if the actual owner is liable under these legal requirements.
+Call a personal injury lawyer at Ehline Law Firm to learn more at (213) 596-9642.